josecollazzi/flutter_having_fun/README.md

 ## Features & Tech Stack

 - the feature long list has being built with bloc, in this scenario a project built with riverpod is migrated to bloc and zodart (alternative to freeze) and both state management live together in transition time.
+- todo: handle image request in a smart queue, give priority to images that are visible for the user
 - basket has being built with riverpod
 - question_interviews doesn't use any state management.